-Students interested in the Neuroscience PhD program should apply directly to the PhD Program in Biomedical Sciences (PPBS) in the Jacobs School of Medicine and Biomedical Sciences.
-Entering students participate in a core curriculum in the first semester.
-Beginning in the second semester, PPBS students have the option to take Neuroscience courses as electives.
-Students select their adviser and their major at the end of the Spring semester.
+If you are interested in the Neuroscience PhD program, you should apply directly to the PhD Program in Biomedical Sciences (PPBS), where you will participate in a core curriculum in the first semester.
+Beginning in your second semester, you would have the option to take neuroscience courses as electives and select your thesis adviser and research topic.

 Summer Laboratory Rotations (Optional)